-Design firm Uxable uses this same technique with Reflector to film how people use apps:
+See how Design firm Uxable uses Reflector to film how people use apps:

 Reflector turns your computer into an extra monitor and makes filming on your phone easier.
 In just a few steps, you’ll master tutorial videos, DIY content and more by viewing everything on the big screen.
 Get Reflector today.

 - How to Add Voiceover to Phone Screen Recordings